- Current Funding Opportunities

 - OJP Award Data

-This webpage is intended to identify some significant additional conditions that OJP may include in 2016 awards, in order to address various matters that are not readily categorized.
-These additional conditions are used as appropriate to supplement the "general conditions" included on virtually all OJP awards made in 2016.
+This webpage is intended to identify common conditions concerning reporting requirements, as well as some significant additional conditions that OJP may include in FY 2017 awards, in order to address various matters that are not readily categorized.
+These additional conditions are used as appropriate to supplement the "General Conditions" included on virtually all OJP awards made in FY 2017.

 Recipients of OJP awards are required to submit progress reports throughout the period of performance.
 In most cases, award conditions require recipients to submit semiannual progress reports no later than 30 days after the end of the reporting periods, which end on June 30 and December 31 during the life of the award.
 OJP recipients submit progress reports through GMS using the "Application" module.
 Recipients may address questions to the GMS Help Desk at 1-888-549-9901.

 In most cases, award conditions also require recipients to submit a final report no later than 90 days after the end of the period of performance for the award.
 This final report is to document all relevant project activities during the entire period of the award.

 Each recipient must submit financial status reports to OJP (at https://grants.ojp.usdoj.gov) using the SF-425 "Federal Financial Report" form.
 In most cases, award conditions require recipients to submit these reports on a quarterly basis during the period of performance, no later than 30 days after the end of each calendar quarter.
 In addition, recipients must submit a final financial status report no later than 90 days after the end of the period of performance.

 Cooperative agreements typically will require compliance with additional reporting requirements regarding conferences, meetings, retreats, seminars, symposia, training activities, or similar events funded under this award.